bgachara/notes/pl-backend.md

 - Finite automata and push-down automata(scanning and parsing)
 - Fixed-point algorithms(Data flow analysis)
 - Dynamic allocation, Synchronization, Naming, Locality, Memory hierarchy management and Pipeline scheduling.

+**RISC - Reduced Instruction Set Computing**
+/ introduced a "load and store" architecture.
+/ led to more instructions but were executed faster.
+/ more instructions led to need for more memory, aided by reducing prices of memory.

+**Note on GC**

+-  fully concurrent garbage collection is the future of automatic memory management.
+I’m talking garbage collectors that run in other threads and clean up after me without ever stopping me in the middle of what I’m doing.

+-